Recessed Lighting Guide and Information

 Back to top

-- A) An IC can lighting housing is designed for use in insulated ceilings and should be used if the recessed housing will be in physical contact with insulation.
-A non-IC housing can be used in an insulated ceiling as long as the insulation is at least 3 inches away from every part of the recessed housing.
+- IC-rated ‐ An IC recessed light can housing is designed for use in ceilings and when the housing will be in physical contact with the insulation.
+You can only use a non-IC housing when the insulation is at least 3 inches away from every part of the housing.

 Back to top